Brushfam/openbrush-contracts/docs/docs/smart-contracts/diamond/diamond.md

 ## Step 1: Import default implementation

 With [default `Cargo.toml`](/smart-contracts/overview#the-default-toml-of-your-project-with-openbrush),
-you need to import the `diamond` and `owner` modules, enable corresponding features, and embed modules data structures as described in [that section](/smart-contracts/overview#reuse-implementation-of-traits-from-openbrush).
+you need to enable `diamond` feature, embed modules data structures and implement them via `#[openbrush::implementation]` macro as described in [that section](/smart-contracts/overview#reuse-implementation-of-traits-from-openbrush).

 The main trait are `Ownable` and `Diamond`.